BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > move its tail, it doesn’t move its trunk.
 It is a royal elephant that
 > endures attacks from spears, swords, arrows, and axes; and resounding
 > beats of drums, cymbals, conchs, and tom-toms.
 Rid of all faults and
-> defects, purged of flaws, it is worthy of the king….”
+> defects, purged of flaws, it is worthy of the king…”

 </div>